Keeping You Safe

 - If listening to music, keep the volume at a reasonable level so that you can hear their sirens

-- Remain alert to their presence, particularly in town and city centres.
+- Remain alert to their presence, particularly in town and the city centre.
 You should be regularly checking your mirrors anyway

 - Avoid mounting a pavement as you may place pedestrians at risk, not to mention damage your wheels or tyres